oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 This specification introduces a new OAuth 'grant_type' named 'authz_challenge' to the client metadata{{RFC6749}}.
 This grant enables the authorization server to identify if a client is authorized to use the authorization challenge flow.
 In order to reduce the risk of unauthorized client use, and, attackers from abusing the authorization challenge endpoint, this grant type MUST only be issued to first party app clients.

-When a request is made to the `authorization_challenge_endpoint`, the authorization server MUST verify that the client has the authz_challenge grant type.
-The authorization server MUST reject requests made by clients which have not been assigned the authz_challenge grant type.
+When a request is made to the `authorization_challenge_endpoint`, the authorization server MUST validate that the client has been granted the authz_challenge grant type.
+The authorization server MUST reject requests made to the authorization challenge endpoint by clients which have not been assigned the authz_challenge grant type.

 ## Authorization Challenge Grant - Dynamic Client Registration